 Every time we meet together: are we taking steps toward that goal, and getting better at defeating the enemy?

-■ What are you constantly speaking into your CG atmosphere?
+What are you and the community constantly speaking into the atmosphere?

-■ What are you allowing / not allowing in your conversations?
+What are you allowing or NOT allowing in your conversations?

 Step 2: Create Shared Experiences